Preserving Psychological Energy BY: Troy Murphy | May 2016

-Structure, designed to maximize resources, provides balance, and under ordinary circumstances keeps emotions within manageable levels.
-When we are inflicted with high sensitivity to the fluctuating emotions, we may require more structure.
-Built in schedules, spending, and quiet time relives the constant strain of choice.
+Structure maximizes resources by building patterns that provide balance, keeping emotions within manageable levels—usually.
+Those highly sensitive to fluctuating emotions may require more structure.
+Built in schedules, budgets, and quiet time relives the constant strain of choice.
+The structure builds habits of healthy action that diminishes anxiety.
 We do healthy things because they have become habit.
 If your life is chaotic, implementing structure will relieve stress.
-Establishing habits will be difficult at first, requiring massive amounts of self-discipline; we must rely on outside support.
-Others force accountability, rejecting the flimsy justifications with which we can easily mollify our own minds.
+Establishing healthy habits will be difficult at first, requiring self-discipline to do what you are not inclined to do; outside support is essential.
+Others check accountability, rejecting flimsy justifications and question dangerous deviations.

 Structure is good—but has limitations.
-For some, flexibility is their challenge.
+For some, flexibility is the challenge.

-We react to the nuisance of displeasure in many unhealthy ways; calming unpalatable emotions through suppression, passively acquiescing to their demands or completely shutting down.
-The response requires cognitive effort, depleting the system of vitality.
-Feeling one emotions but expressing another is draining.
-Often encouraged by new-age-well-being experts, we suppress negative emotions and put on a happy face.
+Feeling one emotion but expressing another is draining, albeit sometimes necessary.
+Encouraged by new-age-well-being experts, we feel compelled to always suppress negative emotions and put on a happy face.
 “Sadness makes you feel bad so don’t feel sad,” we are advised.
-But suppression ignores important information conveyed to our mind through the experience of the body.
-Suppression has short term benefits; even required in some social interactions.
-But when emotional suppression permeates our lives, we become disconnected from our environment, losing authenticity, creating blocks to deeper connections.
+But unnecessary suppression leads to denial, blinding us to important information being conveyed by our body.
+Suppression has short term benefits; some required in social interactions.
+But when emotional suppression permeates our lives, we become disconnected from our bodies, losing authenticity, creating barriers to deeper human connections.

-Instead of suppression to give comfort, a better plan creates a life immune from the constant spikes of emotion.
-We structure our lives with healthy choices that improve health, financial stability, and intimate relationships—the flourishing life provides the inner-peace we seek.
-Restructuring our daily habits can’t be done alone.
-We need support—humbly seeking guidance.
-We don’t change through grit alone.
-Our plans for change must include creating environments that demand less choice, conserving energy for moments where we must engage self-discipline.
-These changes include built in date nights, destroying credit cards, and work-out partners.
-We must encircle ourselves with those that will keep us accountable, reporting deviations and stumblings.
+A better plan for navigating emotion is building a stable life, minimizing the constant spikes of intense emotion.
+We achieve this with healthy habits that improve health, financial stability, and intimate relationships—the flourishing life.
+We don’t change with grit alone.
+Our plans must include creating environments that demand less choice, conserving energy for pivotal moments.
+These changes might include built in date nights, destroying credit cards, and work-out partners.
+We need people that keep us accountable.

 When we struggle, our first impulse is to disconnect.
-Families working with an addict struggling towards sobriety know, once the addict begins to distance himself, trouble is usually afoot.
+Families working with an addict know, once the addict begins to distance himself, trouble is usually afoot.

 We must actively examine our lives for destructive habits that complicate futures.
-They create circumstances that will trigger emotions, disrupting our lives with instability.
+Poor choices create increased stress in the future; the circumstances that will trigger emotions, disrupting our lives.